 Step 6.
 Incorporate media monitoring.
 Monitoring the media coverage of your study and of the field in which you work is an essential element of any media strategy.
-(See Box 9.9 for a sample media monitoring grid or download the template.)

 Each site should establish a process for tracking, monitoring, and sharing media coverage.